janjaapbos/zerotiercore/README.md

 Since I only know some python (and also am looking at using [Nim](http://www.nim-lang.org) we need to create c bindings for these languages to libzerotiercore.
 This is shown in the subdirectory [ztcore/generate](./ztcore/generate).

 ## Scapy with ZeroTier embedded
-Below is a quick demo of the [ztcore/ztpy/ztnode.py](./ztcore/ztpy/ztnode.py) code.
+Below is a quick demo of the [ztcore/ztpy/ztscapy.py](./ztcore/ztpy/ztscapy.py) code.
 After compiling ZeroTier and creating the binding we can do something like this.

 ```
-./ztnode.py -h
+./ztscapy.py -h
-ZTNode, embedding the ZeroTier Networking node in python
+ZTScapy, embedding the ZeroTier Networking node in python

 Usage:
-  ztnode.py
+  ztscapy.py
-  ztnode.py -n <number>
+  ztscapy.py -n <number>
-  ztnode.py -h show help
+  ztscapy.py -h show help

 Options:
   -h --help    show this screen